Maine Online Sports Betting — Legal Status and Available Sportsbooks

 It hasn’t been for the lack of trying, but Maine finally got with the times and joined the U.S. legal sports betting family.
 The idea was floated and then vetoed in 2019 by the same Governor that passed it May 2, 2022 – Janet Mills.
 Maine’s House blocked another attempt for sports betting in Maine in 2020 and the battle had been ongoing until momentum picked up for legalization in the Spring of 2022.

 After several years of setbacks that saw legalized sports betting wither on the metaphorical vine, 2022 began with a heavy push by Maine lawmakers to get some sort of sports betting legislation enacted.
-After a great deal of negotiation and dealing, LD 585 was approved by both houses April 19, 2022, and signed into law May 2, 2022.
+The Maine sports betting legislation, including Bill LD 585, was approved by both houses on April 19, 2022, and signed into law by Governor Janet Mills on May 2, 2022.

 Whether it was New York’s unprecedented emergence on the national scene or the popularity of sports betting in Connecticut, it was obviously the time in Maine to seize on the idea of sports betting, the revenues, and jobs it creates and the new form of taxation it generates for the state.